kgswhy/autoabses/README.md

 ## License

-MIT License - feel free to modify and distribute.
+MIT License - feel free to modify and distribute. # autoabses